Tenant repair costs

 Last published 01 Nov 2018

-Under the Residential Tenancies Act 2010, FACS Housing is responsible for maintaining your home in a liveable condition.
-This means that we maintain and repair your home for damage caused by normal fair, wear and tear.
+Under the Residential Tenancies Act 2010, FACS is responsible for maintaining your home and will undertake repairs arising through fair wear and tear.

 Tenant responsibility for damage

-There are occasions you are not held responsible, for example when the damage is caused by criminals (e.g. burglars or vandals) or in the normal course of fair wear and tear.
+There are occasions where you are not liable for repair costs.
+FACS will not hold you liable for damage caused by the perpetrator of a domestic and family violence offence, when the damage is caused by criminals (e.g. burglars or vandals) or in the normal course of fair wear and tear.

 For more information about bonds, see the FACS Housing Rental Bonds Factsheet.